J-Sanderson/100-days-of-code/log.md

 * have some sample text in the preview box, this will be the initial state.
 * get that text interpreted as Markdown (FCC reccomends a library for this).

+Decided to start with the sample text as that's an easy foundation for the interpreting stage to sit on top of.

 **Thoughts:** I worried that doing a single component was not the "correct" way to put the app together, but I suppose the important part is to get it done and not worry about how.
 I can look up altermate solutions later and see how I did.
 For now, this is new to me and I'll focus on making the thing work.

 ### Day 108: September 28, 2017